IBM-Cloud/DevOps-Services-Docs/docs/deploy_ext/index.md

     <td><code>NOTIFY_FILTER</code></td>
     <td>To receive only a subset of the message types, enter one of the following values:
       <ul>
-      <li><code>good</code>: Get unknown, good and info messages only.
+      <li><code>good</code>: Get unknown, good, and info messages only.
 Bad messages are not sent.</li>
       <li><code>bad</code>: Get all messages.</li>
       <li><code>info</code>: Get info messages only.
 Good, bad, and unknown messages are not sent.</li>
       <li><code>unknown</code>: Get all messages.</li></ul>
-      Example: If you set <code>NOTIFY_FILTER = bad</code>, error notifications are only  displayed in the Slack Channel.</td>
+      Example: If you set <code>NOTIFY_FILTER = bad</code>, error notifications are displayed on the Slack channel only.</td>
     <td>Optional.
 Decide which type of messages to send notifications for.
-By default, good and bad messages are sent, but not informational messages.
+By default, good, and bad messages are sent, but not informational messages.
       <ul><li><code>good</code>: Successful build results.</li>
       <li><code>bad</code>: Unsuccessful build results.</li>
       <li><code>info</code>: Informational messages about the build process.</li>